 Upon Commission recommendation, implementation of the proposed new Montessori M.Ed.
-Area of Concentration in Birth to Three Education is slated to commence for AY25.
+Area of Concentration in Early Childhood is slated to commence for AY25.
 The roll-out of this concentration aligns with resetting enrollment projections for the Montessori graduate program.
 The program's existing administrative structure is well-equipped to accommodate the new model.